mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 1. Navigate to the Agents tab and click the "Deploy an agent" button
 1. Choose an agent (Sandcat is a good one to start with) and a platform (target operating system)
-1. Make sure the agent options are correct (ex: ensure `app.contact.http` matches the expected host and port for the CALDERA server)
+1. Make sure the agent options are correct (e.g. ensure `app.contact.http` matches the expected host and port for the CALDERA server)
     - You can also provide a comma-separated list of agent extensions in the `agent.extensions` text box.
     This will instruct the C2 server to compile the agent binary with the requested extensions, if they exist.
     See [Sandcat extension documentation](plugins/sandcat/Sandcat-Details.html#extensions) for more information.